yuanshunning/pickit-docs/docs/documentation/flex/detection-parameters.rst

 Detection parameters
 ====================

-The Pick-it Flex vision engine is designed to detect basic geometric shapes as cylinders, rectangles, squares, circles and more.
+The Pickit Flex vision engine is designed to detect basic geometric shapes as cylinders, rectangles, squares, circles and more.
 The process of detecting objects with the Flex vision engine is all about step by step testing and fine-tuning parameters until you get a good result.